GINQO/Master-Item-Manager/README.md

 # Change Log

 # Known Issues and Limitations
 > Exporting of Master Items will sometimes add an additional single quote to the end of a complex expression.
-Just make sure to remove it when copying back to your template spreadsheet.
+Just make sure to remove it when copying back to your template spreadsheet